Connect with others who understand.

 2. Anticonvulsants

-Carbamazepine (Carbatrol, Tegretol) and valproic acid (Depakene, Depakote) help treat manic episodes.
-These medications are mood stabilizers and anticonvulsants used to treat seizure disorders.
+Carbamazepine (Carbatrol, Tegretol) and valproic acid (Depakene, Depakote) help treat manic episodes in bipolar 1.
+These medications are mood stabilizers and anticonvulsants used to treat seizures.
 (Anticonvulsants are sometimes referred to by the broader term “anti-seizure medications.”)
 They work by calming overactive signaling in the brain.
-The National Alliance on Mental Illness (NAMI) notes that anticonvulsants may be better for treating rapid cycling in bipolar 1 disorder.

-Potential side effects of anticonvulsant therapy include:
+Common side effects of anticonvulsant therapy include:

 • Muscle aches or weakness